 The Infinite Noise is the first book in the Bright Sessions series, which in turn is based on a podcast by the author.
 It’s this connection that ends up weakening the book for me, and possibly for other readers who haven’t listened to the podcast.
 There are characters and plot threads that are sprinkled throughout the story, but end up not really going anywhere, and I figure that’s because their role ties into the larger Bright Sessions universe rather than within this novel itself.
 For example, late in the book, Caleb and Adam meet a couple of Dr Bright’s other Atypical patients, one of whom seems really shady.
 The other, non-shady patient ends up befriending Caleb and Adam, and helping advise Caleb a bit on living with Atypical powers, but their role ends up being fairly minor.
 And the shady character all but disappears after a single scene, which is too bad because their personality seems far too intriguing for a mere cameo.

 Another plot thread that turned out somewhat disappointing is the suspicious link between Adam’s parents and a villainous organization that experiments on Atypicals.
 There’s a lot of build up about this connection, and a lot of set up for Caleb and Adam having a forbidden romance because of it, but this plot point ended up not having as significant a payoff as I expected.
 Again, it felt like a seed being planted for the larger universe, and possibly a reference to a familiar villainous group from the podcast, but it falls short within a standalone.

 Overall, I enjoyed The Infinite Noise, its sweet romance, and its depiction of empathy, emotions and mental health.
 Even the elements I thought fell flat will likely delight fans of the podcast who are more aware of their larger-scale significance.

-Thank you to Forever Romance for an egalley of this book in exchange for an honest review.
+Thank you to Raincoast Books for an advance reading copy of this book in exchange for an honest review.